Reading: Skimming & Scanning

 - Read the Title & Introduction: Read the entire introductory paragraph.
-The author's main argument, or thesis statement2, is usually the last sentence of this paragraph.
+The author's main argument, or thesis statement, is usually the last sentence here.

 - Read the Topic Sentences: Read only the first sentence of each body paragraph.
 This tells you the main point of each section.